The story first published to blakesnow.com in the fall of 2012

 - Food is an event, not fuel.
 Parisians (and I suspect to a larger extent The French) understand and embrace this better than Americans.
 Eating can be so much more than just refueling.
 It can be a great excuse to socialize, to pause, to be still, to think.
 Whether with others or by themselves, the French are inclined to stop and enjoy their food, rather than just horking it down like narcissistic Americans.
 Although I took a liking to cooking and thinking about my next meal in advance before visiting France, my trip certainly accelerated my interest and participation in both.

 - Sushi ain’t got nothing on Tartare.
-More than four years after first writing this post, and I still don’t like raw fish.
+More than four years after first writing this post, and I still don’t like raw fish (UPDATE: I changed my mind—sushi is 4/5 star good but still not something I crave).
 Slide a half pound of well seasoned and juicy raw beef under my nose, however, and I’ll ravage the thing like a semi-civilized fox.

 - Despite being drenched in tourists, the Eiffel Tower is magical.
 Perhaps more so for me personally, as I’ve come to consider it the epicenter of non-English-speaking Europe.
 Nevertheless, I felt awe, accomplishment, and inspiration standing beneath this iconic piece of art.
 So much that we returned three times during our stay.
 But it’s not just the tower that impresses, the white space does, too.
 By that I mean the city wisely instituted bylaws that prohibit vertical development, ensuring that the Eiffel will forever remain the centerpiece and will not have to compete with other buildings for your focus.
 That’s forward thinking government done right.
 And the made to order street crepes ain’t that bad, either.